ConstructBMS/ProjectPlanner/ROADMAP.md

 - Prompt 113: Added Go to Today scroll button in ribbon (2025-08-08)
 - Prompt 114: Added Gantt zoom in/out buttons with adjustable scale (2025-08-08)
 - Prompt 115: Added 1-based row numbering in the Programme Tree (2025-08-08)
+- Prompt 116: Added ribbon toggle to expand/collapse all task groups in Sidebar Tree (2025-08-08)

 ## 🟡 In Progress